brtrdkeller/digitalinclusion/content/interviews/digital-accessibility/julia-mcgeown-2024-03-06.md

 ---

 We need to be realistics : Support digital Plateform.
 Talking with OPD.
 What is an easy read.
-Have a group of people aske thme if it is accessible or not
+Have a group of people ask theme if it is accessible or not

 We do our factsheet as core evidence.